Last Updated on November 12, 2021 by Jim Ferri

 DDR Museum—Berlin, Germany

-Privately owned, this popular hands-on museum documents daily life in the former Deutsche Demokratische Republik.
+Privately owned, Berlin’s popular DDR Museum is a hands-on museum that documents daily life in the former Deutsche Demokratische Republik.
 Although it’s quite small, many people find its exhibits mesmerizing.

 10178 Berlin, Germany

 Tel: +49 30 847123731

 Admission: Adult €9.80 / Children (6-18 years) and students €6 / Children under 6 years free